chrizog/someipy/README.md

 ### Service Discovery

 - Configuration and load balancing options in SOME/IP SD messages are not supported.
-- TTL of Service Discovery entries is not checked yet.
+- Stop subscribe message of notifications is not supported
 - The Initial Wait Phase and Repetition Phase of the Service Discovery specification are skipped.
 The Main Phase is directly entered, i.e. SD Offer Entries are immediately sent cyclically.